abey79/vsvg/README.md

 ## TODO

+- [ ] Sort out page orientation and check that rotation, etc. work the same as with vpype
 - [x] ~~egui plot viewer cannot display zoom-aware fat lines :(~~ I'll deal with the viewer at a later stage—vpype 2 could keep the existing viewer.
 - [ ] ~~Properly handle Y axis (currently it's flipped)~~ (probably pointless if we move to a custom viewer)
   - [ ] ~~Custom y_axis_formatter~~